 Text messaging works for recruiters

 Candidates favor texting over phone calls or emails, and they’ve adopted it as a preferred method of communication.
 Reach them this way with Zipwhip’s two-way business texting software.
 Send and receive text messages from an existing landline, VoIP or toll-free phone number with the convenience of managing it all from your desktop or mobile devices.
-See how you can improve workflow and candidate relationships with a free 14-day Zipwhip trial.
+Learn how Zipwhip works and see how you can improve workflow and candidate relationships with a free Zipwhip trial.